ProjectIgnis/Distribution/README.md

 ## Changes from YGOPro Percy 1.034 Links Beta to EDOPro by Project Ignis

 ### TEMPORARY:
-	*cdb entries for official cards merged into the main cdb: fixmisc, fixot, fixstr, fixsetcode, official and prerelease, except cards with Beta IDs.
+* cdb entries for official cards merged into the main cdb:
+	* fixmisc
+	* fixot
+	* fixstr
+	* fixsetcode
+	* official
-	Removed Dark Magician 46986420
+* Removed Dark Magician 46986420

-## New TCG/OCG and anime cards by:
+#### New TCG/OCG and anime cards by:

 * Eerie Code
 * andre
 * edo9300
 * pyrQ
 * AlphaKretin
 * Naim
 * Cybercatman
 * Logical Nonsense
 * Larry126
 * Aht
 * Hel

 ### Client

 * Replaced old replay recording system:
-	*current system is now unaffected by script changes from when the replay was recorded to when it is played.
+	* current system is now unaffected by script changes from when the replay was recorded to when it is played.
-	*kept compatibility with the old replay system.
+	* kept compatibility with the old replay system.

 * Updated many strings called with dialogue boxes and activation prompts used by the client.
-	*Update incorrect strings called in the Damage Step
+	* Update incorrect strings called in the Damage Step

 * Updated handling for live updates:
-	*repositories can now be connected, disconnected, enabled or disabled via json file, in the main folder.
+	* repositories can now be connected, disconnected, enabled or disabled via json file, in the main folder.
-	*different repositories now display their Update Logs separately.
+	* different repositories now display their Update Logs separately.

 * Updated music and sounds options:
-	*added "chants" support.
+	* added "chants" support.
-	*more details available in the txt file in the "sounds" folder.
+	* more details available in the txt file in the "sounds" folder.
-	*music and sound volume controls separated
+	* music and sound volume controls separated

 * Updated skins handling.
-	*more details available in the "skin.xml" file in the default skin folder.
+	* more details available in the README in your `skin` folder.

 * Added option to set maximum FPS in the configuration file.

 * Added back automatic download of arts for Field Spell cards.